 Thinking Out Loud

-Thinking Out Loud is my public writing space—a place where field experience, international law, and lived reality intersect with reflection and analysis.
+Thinking Out Loud is my public writing space—a place where field experience, international law, and lived reality meet reflection and analysis.

-My work draws on years of field engagement in conflict-affected regions and ongoing research into international humanitarian law, atrocity prevention, civilian protection, and forced displacement.
-Much of my writing explores the causes and consequences of mass violence, as well as the application—and at times the failure—of the legal frameworks designed to prevent it.
+My work draws on years in conflict-affected regions and ongoing research into international humanitarian law, atrocity prevention, civilian protection, and forced displacement.
+These pieces explore the causes and consequences of mass violence, as well as the application—and at times the failure—of the legal frameworks designed to prevent it.

-These pieces draw from that foundation, but they are not confined to it.
-This space allows for immediacy; a place to respond to events as they unfold and to engage audiences beyond academic and policy settings.
+This space also allows for immediacy: a way to respond to events as they unfold and to engage beyond academic and policy settings.
+Some pieces are analytical, others more reflective—but all are intentional.

-It also recognizes something equally important: those who study conflict and human suffering are still human themselves.
-Music, sports, culture, and ordinary moments of life are often the things that help us process difficult realities and remain grounded in the work.
+At its core, Thinking Out Loud is about bearing witness.
+It also acknowledges something just as important: those who study conflict and human suffering are still human.
+Music, sports, culture, and everyday moments are often what help us process difficult realities and remain grounded in the work.

-Understanding global crises is not only about policy and law.
-It is also about people, culture, and the human experience that shape how we endure, respond, and rebuild.
+Understanding global crises is not only about law and policy—it is also about people, culture, and the human experience that shapes how we endure and respond.

-Thinking Out Loud is ultimately a space for connection.
+Ultimately, this is a space for connection.
 If something resonates, share it.
 Start a conversation.
 That is the point.

 With gratitude,